777th Expeditionary Airlift Squadron: C-130 Hercules operations

-The squadron continued to performed tactical airlift missions until August 1971 when it was inactivated and its mission, personnel and equipment were absorbed by the 39th Tactical Airlift Squadron, which had been inactivated at Lockbourne Air Force Base, Ohio the previous month and which was activated at Pope the same day.
+The squadron continued to perform tactical airlift missions until August 1971 when it was inactivated and its mission, personnel and equipment were absorbed by the 39th Tactical Airlift Squadron, which had been inactivated at Lockbourne Air Force Base, Ohio the previous month and which was activated at Pope the same day.

 Expeditionary unit

 The squadron was redesignated 777th Air Expeditionary Squadron and converted to provisional status in December 2001.
 It was activated as a C-130 Hercules airlift squadron as part of Operation Enduring Freedom a few months later.
 The squadron moved to Joint Base Balad in February 2006.
 From Balad, the squadron flew more than 43,000 sorties.
 In February 2007, the squadron was the first to use the more accurate Joint Precision Airdrop System in Iraq.
 It was part of the program to reduce ground convoy operations, switching the movement of materiel and personnel to airlift operations to avoid the vulnerability of ground convoys to improvised explosive devices and ambush.
 The squadron was inactivated in May 2011 and its remaining mission was absorbed by the 386th Air Expeditionary Wing.